Our Upcoming Races

 Sharon J. - 3:00 pacer

 Sharon started running after having 3 kids and was “smitten” by the marathon bug.
-Sharon has completed 11 marathons (her favorite marathon was the NY marathon in 2011), 2 twenty mile plus races (her absolute favorite race was in Big Sur, CA when she completed the 21 miler by the ocean – her next challenge is to go back to complete the Big Sur Marathon Spring 2015!), more than 50 half marathons locally and across the country, and is a member of both the Half Fanatics and Marathon Maniacs national running clubs.
+Sharon has completed 12 marathons (her favorite marathons are the NY marathon and the Chicago Marathon), 2 twenty mile plus races (her absolute favorite race was in Big Sur, CA when she completed the 21 miler by the ocean – her plan is to go back to complete the Big Sur Marathon Spring 2016 when she turns 50), more than 50 half marathons locally and across the country, and is a member of both the Half Fanatics and Marathon Maniacs national running clubs.
 She looks forward to helping others their goals and possibly sharing the thrill of crossing the finish line with those that are new to running half marathons.
 Sharon uses a run/walk strategy which will allows for a fun, comfortable, strong finish.

 Half Marathon PR: 2:19